-The Center processed 218 admissions during the 2016 fiscal year.
-This was a slight decrease from FY 17 (254).
-As the graph below illustrates, the number of admissions per year has fluctuated over the past 5 years with the average being 202 admissions per year.
+The Center processed 351 admissions during the 2018 fiscal year.
+This was a significant increase from FY 17 (218).
+As the graph below illustrates, the number of admissions per year has almost doubled in the past 5 years with the average being 226 admissions per year.
+This spike in admissions can be directly attributed to the amount of juveniles being detained for crimes involving the theft of a vehicle.